BrayanDH/simple_todo_app_react/README.md

 ## Features

 - Todo List: Users can add, edit, and delete todos.
-- Task Completion: Users can mark todos as completed or pending.
 - User-friendly Design: The app offers an intuitive and easy-to-use interface for a seamless todo management experience.

 ## Getting Started